RajuChinthala/ai-basics/supervised-learning.md

 The model learns by comparing its predictions with the actual labels and continuously adjusting its parameters to minimize prediction errors.

+You give the question and answer and then fix them also , Just like ur teacher
 ---

 # How Supervised Learning Works